-Tissues are required for the season finale of The Mysteries of Laura, but not necessarily just for the death of Santiani, or even for the brilliant role-reversal ending.
+Tissues are required for the season two finale of The Mysteries of Laura, but not necessarily just for the death of Santiani, or even for the brilliant role-reversal ending.
 (Although both of these do require copious amounts of tissues.)
 One should really shed a tear for the short shrift given the death of a regular character who became such a presence on the second season.

 Santiani offered to have Jake reassigned when things became difficult between her top detective and Broderick in an earlier episode.
 The captain also, even while disciplining Diamond, backed Laura after her sister’s boyfriend was killed.
 A lot of ink was spilt making Thorne’s character not only more acceptable but more human.